Skip to main content

 Questions for voting and e-voting system

-You want to vote electronically via the e-voting portal during the election period (22 November at 9:00 AM – 23 November at 7:00 PM).
+You want to vote electronically via the e-voting portal during the election period.

 You log on to the system with your SDU login and password.